How to Encourage Your Child to Read When They Don’t Want to Sit Still

 During that time, let your child play with toys or draw pictures as you read to her.
 She will still be listening, but will also have a simultaneous outlet for her hands as she hears the story.

-I am always amazed at just how much Sophia is able to comprehend when we read this way, and some of her favorite books are the ones I read aloud to her first.
+I am always amazed at just how much my daughter is able to comprehend when we read this way, and some of her favorite books are the ones I read aloud to her first.
 Because she is already familiar with the stories I have read to her, she can focus on them more easily when she reads them by herself.